Thymus Cancer: Stages

 The system used most often to stage thymus tumors is known as the Masaoka system.
 This system uses Roman numerals from I to IV (1 to 4) for the different stages:

-Stage I. At this stage, the tumor is contained within the thymus gland.
+The tumor is contained within the thymus.

-Stage III.
-For this stage, the thymoma has grown into nearby tissues or organs in the lower neck or upper chest.
-These may include the covering of the heart, called the pericardium, the lungs, or the major blood vessels going in or out of the heart.
+The thymoma has grown into nearby tissues or organs in your lower neck or upper chest.
+These may include your pericardium, lungs, or major blood vessels going in or out of the heart.